Country Guides

 Quick Summary

-Last updated: April 2026.
-Reflects Passport Seva portal requirements and ICAO standards enforced since September 2025.
+Last updated: May 2026.
+Reflects Passport Seva portal requirements, GPSP 2.0 upload behavior, and ICAO standards enforced since September 2025.

 Create your passport photo now